Plate-Project/plate/README.md

 ------------

 - **Configuration File(config.json)**
-: Set a title, programming languagesa for example codes using `config.json` based on JSON Format.
+: Set a title, programming languages for example codes using `config.json` based on JSON Format.
 Also set the path of the API documents and TOC(Table of contents).

 - **Support Multi-API documents**
 : Original [Slate](http://tripit.github.io/slate) support one API document based on Markdown format.
 But [plate](https://github.com/Plate-Project/plate) support multi-API documents for efficient management and amount of documents using TOC(index.json).

 - **Support dynamic changes of documents**
-: You can reflect the changes of API documents without restarting server.
+: You can update the changes of API documents without restarting server.
 When web page refresh, if exist changes, [plate](https://github.com/Plate-Project/plate) reload API documents.
 Users only focus on writing API documents.

 - **Make Static HTML**
 : Convert Markdown(md) to Static HTML using [jinja2 template](http://jinja.pocoo.org/).
-Use this on github.io and static html service.
+Use this on github.io and static html service or offline.

 - **Multi-Languages Searching**
 : Support multi-languages searching.
-Use [lunr-languages](https://github.com/MihaiValentin/lunr-languages) for supporting various languages such as Japanese, French, German etc.
+Use [lunr-languages](https://github.com/MihaiValentin/lunr-languages) for [supporting various languages](https://github.com/Plate-Project/plate/wiki/Multi-Language-Search) such as Japanese, French, German etc.

+- **Code Copy**
+: If set <code>CLIPBOARD</code> in `config.json`, can copy codes using clicking copy link with out mouse drag and copy.

 Getting Start
 ------------------------------